 Now seen as a magazine, meaning less stories and more activities etc and cheap free gifts, the title still steams its way to the comic shelves every fortnight to this day courtesy of Egmont.
 According to their subscription page the current issue on sale is #693.
 Blimey!
 Have any other licensed titles ever lasted as long?
 Of course the series itself is a lot different now, when I caught it a year or so ago when my nephew was watching it was all simplistic CGI instead of those fine models, they all had different voices and they bloody sang!
 But hey, my Thomas was the one when I was the right age, the youngsters of today love what they're getting and I'm sure it'll continue to evolve to changing tastes.
 Though it's pretty amazing for this British institution to still be going so strong I have to admit.

 That's my first non-piggy flashback, but join me again in two weeks for the second part of this series.
 My next comic would appear into my life a short five months after Thomas began and I also collected it from #1, which was released on 26th March 1988.
 It ran for an impressive 193 issues and was again from the Marvel UK stable.
 I've blocked out part of the title here, I'll reveal all in two weeks on Wednesday 24th June:

-Each of the first eleven parts of this thirteen-part series will appear one week before and one week after each monthly Oink! so it works out to a nice fortnightly format, though there will be one exception when there's a five week gap between Oink!s, but oh well.
+Each of the parts of this series will appear one week before and one week after each monthly Oink! so it works out to a nice fortnightly format, though there will be one exception when there's a five week gap between Oink!s, but oh well.
 So come back next week for #64 of the regular Oink! and, oh yes, this weekend for the second part of the Holiday Special!